Deaths at sea highlight failings in Europe migration policy | Taiwan News | 2021/05/04

 It was only at 2:11 p.m., more than four hours later, that Alarm Phone received a response from Italian authorities, asking the activists to inform the “competent authorities” without specifying who those were.

-Alarm Phone was only able to reach a Libyan officer five hours after the first alert, at 2:44 p.m.
-They were told that the Libyan coast guard was indeed searching for three boats in the area — but with only one vessel, the Ubari.
+Alarm Phone was only able to reach a Libyan officer nearly five hours after the first alert, at 2:44 p.m.
+They were told that the Libyan coast guard was indeed searching for three boats in the area — but with only one vessel.

-Frontex, which only patrols the Mediterranean by air, said it deployed two planes after being requested to do so by the Italians, one on April 21 that spotted the boat in distress and another one on April 22.
+Frontex, which only patrols the Mediterranean by air, said it deployed two planes to look for the boat after being requested to do so by the Italians.

 “Frontex did exactly what it had to do and above and beyond,” the agency’s spokesperson Chris Borowski told AP on April 24.
 “We alerted national rescue centers, we issued a mayday call to any vessel in the area to come to the rescue, and we stayed there as long as we could.”